hpgavin/HPGdaac/README.md

 **HPGdaac** saves the digitized data to the named *digitized data file* (a plain text file) in which the provided `digitized data file name` is appended by a date-time stamp of the test.
 The user may then choose to delete or retain the *digitized data file*.

-When the user chooses to retain the *digitized data file*, **HPGdaac** creates or appends a Gnuplot script called `plotall.sh' and an executable shell script file called `scaleall.sh` .
+When the user chooses to retain the *digitized data file*, **HPGdaac** creates or appends a Gnuplot script called `plotall.sh` and an executable shell script file called `scaleall.sh` .
 Running Gnuplot script `plotall.sh` from within Gnuplot plots the digitized data files.
 Running shell script `scaleall.sh` scales, de-clips, detrends, and smooths the digitized data in a group of *digitized data files*.